Enhanced sampling methods for molecular dynamics simulations: Free energy estimators

-Given a set of sampled configurations that visits two states $i$ and $j$, their free energy difference $f_{ij}$ can be estimated by direct Boltzmann inversion, approximating Equation~\eqref{eq:BoltzmannDistr}:
+Given a set of sampled configurations that visits two states $i$ and $j$, their reduced \hyperlink{ref:FE} {free energy} difference $f_{ij}$ can be estimated by estimating free energies between states by taking the ratio of time in each states, a process called Boltzmann inversion, by approximating Equation~\eqref{eq:BoltzmannDistr}:

-where $N_i$ and $N_j$ are the numbers of observed configurations in states $i$ and $j$.
-This is only true if the simulation samples the equilibrium between states $i$ and $j$, or equivalently, if it is long enough such that many transitions between those states have been observed~\cite{No2009}.
-If a list of several states is defined, then estimates from neighboring states can be chained to compute relative free energies for the entire list of states.
+where $f_{ij}$ is the \hyperlink{ref:reduced} {reduced} free energy, and $N_i$ and $N_j$ are the numbers of observed configurations in states $i$ and $j$.
+This equation holds for whatever division into states one uses.
+However, this is only true if the simulation samples the equilibrium between states $i$ and $j$, or equivalently, if it is long enough such that many transitions between those states have been observed~\cite{No2009}.
+If a list of several states is defined, for example 1,2, \ldots,$K$, then then estimates from neighboring states can be chained to compute relative free energies for the entire list of states, by estimating $f_{12} + f_{23} = -\ln \frac{N_2}{N_1} + -\ln \frac{N_3}{N_2} = -\ln \frac{N_3}{N_1} = f_{13}$, and so forth.
 If the states are defined as bins along \hyperlink{ref:CV} {collective variable}s, this yields a (discretized) free energy \hyperlink{ref:FES} {profile} along those variables.
-This idea extends to the calculation of continuous probability distributions and free energy surfaces.
-In that case, the probability distribution can be estimated using a kernel density estimator (KDE)~\cite{Westerlund2017}.
+This idea extends to the calculation of continuous probability \hyperlink{ref:Distribution} {distributions} and \hyperlink{ref:FES} {free energy surfaces}.
+In that case, the probability distribution can be estimated using a kernel density estimator (KDE) or a Gaussian Mixture Model (GMM)~\cite{Westerlund2017}.

 Convergence of this ratio can be accelerated by \hyperlink{ref:IS} {importance sampling}: adding \hyperlink{ref:biasingE} {biasing} potentials $u^{bias}_i$ and $u^{bias}_j$, with $\Delta u^{bias}_{ij}=u^{bias}_j - u^{bias}_i$.
-If the biases have constant values over each state, the free energy can be estimated by including a simple bias correction, e.g. \hyperlink{ref:Reweighting} {reweighting}:
+If the bias $u^{bias}_i$ depends only on the state $i$, and is constant over $\vx$ within a state, the free energy can be estimated by simply subtracting the bias from the free energy estimate of the histogram in Eq.~\ref{eq:boltzmann_inversion}: